 - Though they did a good job of dirtying it up, the virtual reality game center where the Red Dwarf crew wake up in "Back to Reality" is clearly a repainted version of the hologrammatic ship bridge from the earlier episode "Holoship".

-- The school hallway set from Saved by the Bell was never broken up/destroyed, and has since been redressed and reused on multiple school based shows, two of the most notable are That's So Raven, and iCarly.
+- Saved by the Bell had the main school hallway set never broken up/destroyed when the show finished, and has been redressed and reused on multiple school based shows, two of the most notable are That's So Raven, and iCarly.
 The only functional difference between That's So Raven and iCarly is that iCarly doesn't use an entire extra hallway off to the right of where the new double door entrance is on iCarly.

 - In Seinfeld, bizarro Jerry's apartment was similar to Jerry's, but with some opposites (eg, the little statue of Superman is now a statue of bizarro Superman).
 The layout was also, and unsettlingly, a mirror image.